trunkclub/migration/README.md

 }
 ```

-* Refer to `customer_account.go` for an implementation of this interface
+* Refer to [customer_account.go](./customer_account.go) for an implementation of this interface

 # Configuration

-Configuration is via a file format similar to YAML called TOML - [TOML Reference](https://github.com/toml-lang/toml)
+Configuration is via a file format similar to YAML called TOML - [TOML Reference](https://github.com/toml-lang/toml).
+Refer to [config.toml](./config.toml)

 ```toml
 import-file-directory = "/Users/dan/etl/import-files"